 You are about to make a hiring decision, or a promotion decision, or a quiet decision about who to staff on the work that matters next year.
 AI is in the conversation.
 Either the role explicitly mentions it, or your boss asked, or a recruiter slid you a candidate with “GenAI” in their title.

-What you do next will look like a hiring decision and will actually be an org-design decision.
+What you do next will look like a hiring decision and is actually an org-design decision.
 Hire one kind of person and the function compounds.
-Hire the wrong kind and you will spend the next two years running training programs that produce no observable change, while the people who could have transformed the function leave for a competitor that gave them air cover.
+Hire the wrong kind and you’ll spend the next two years running training programs that produce no observable change, while the people who could have rebuilt the function leave for a competitor that gave them air cover.

 Open ten current job descriptions for senior roles in your industry.
 Count how many require “experience with GenAI tools,” “familiarity with prompt engineering,” or “Copilot certification.”
 Most of them.
 Now look at how the requirement is phrased.
-It is in the same paragraph as “proficient in Microsoft Office.”
-That is the level of seriousness most orgs are bringing to this.
+It’s in the same paragraph as “proficient in Microsoft Office.”
+That’s the level of seriousness most orgs are bringing to this.

 The corresponding interview process matches.
 A candidate gets asked if they have used ChatGPT.
 They say yes.
-They are asked to describe a time they used it.
+They’re asked to describe a time they used it.
 They describe summarizing a document.
 The interviewer nods.
 The box is checked.

 This produces hires who pass the AI screen and behave, on the job, exactly like every other hire.
 They open the chat tool occasionally.
-They do not change how the function operates.
-Six months later the team’s AI usage stats look fine, the work product looks the same, and leadership cannot point to a single thing that is now possible that was not possible before.
+They don’t change how the function operates.
+Six months later the team’s usage stats look fine, the output looks the same, and leadership can’t point to a single thing that’s now possible that wasn’t possible before.

 Meanwhile, the one person on your existing team who would have transformed the function is sitting in a mid-level seat.
-They have already automated three pieces of their own job.
+They’ve already automated three pieces of their own job.
 They built a script their team relies on.
-They are not on the slate for the next promotion because they do not have the title that matches the JD.
-You did not hire them, because they were not on the market.
-You will not promote them, because their wins do not show up in the standard review template.
+They’re not on the slate for the next promotion because they don’t have the title that matches the JD.
+You didn’t hire them, because they weren’t on the market.
+You won’t promote them, because their wins don’t show up in the standard review template.

 Disposition, not skill

 The reason is the same one named in Recognizing Leverage.
 The 6x engagement gap between AI power users and everyone else is not a knowledge gap.
 It is a disposition gap.
-The trait that produces leverage is a temperament: willingness to delegate work you used to own, willingness to iterate with a literal collaborator, willingness to treat a wrong answer as a prompt to refine instead of evidence the tool is broken.
+The trait that produces leverage is a temperament: willingness to delegate work you used to own, willingness to treat the model as a collaborator instead of a search engine, willingness to read a wrong answer as a prompt to refine instead of evidence the tool is broken.
 Comfort being in the loop without being the bottleneck.

 Tool fluency is a week of practice.
 The disposition is something closer to a personality trait.
 You can reliably select for it.
 You cannot reliably teach it.

 This means your hiring filter has to do two things your current process does not.
-It has to surface the disposition, which a resume cannot show and a behavioral interview rarely catches.
-And it has to ignore the credentials that look like a proxy for it but are not.
+Surface the disposition, which a resume can’t show and a behavioral interview rarely catches.
+And ignore the credentials that look like a proxy for it but aren’t.
 The “prompt engineer” job title boom of 2023 collapsed into the certification grift of 2024 and 2025 for a reason.
 Neither produced the trait.
-Both gave hiring managers a false signal that let them feel they were screening for AI capability while actually screening for the willingness to put a badge on a resume.
+Both gave hiring managers a false signal.
+What they were actually screening for was the willingness to put a badge on a resume.

 The same trap applies inside your walls.
 Whoever volunteered for the AI working group is not necessarily your champion.
 Champions are often quiet.
 They are usually shipping.
 They have rarely been given air cover, because the kind of work they are doing is not yet on the dashboard.